benroberts999/ampsci/README.md

-# Relativistic, self-consistent atomic structure code.
+# diracSCAS: Relativistic, self-consistent atomic structure code.

-Solves the Dirac equation for atomic systems using the Hartree-Fock and second-order correlation potential method.
+Solves the Dirac equation for atomic systems using the Hartree-Fock + second-order correlation potential method.
 Fully relativistic, includes finite-nuclear size, can solve for continuum states (energy normalisation), and can include QED corrections via the Ginges-Flambaum radiative potential method.
 Calculates ionisation cross sections with high values for energy/momentum transfer.

 ## Documentation

+ * Code documentation is available on github: [benroberts999.github.io/diracSCAS/](https://benroberts999.github.io/diracSCAS/)
+ * The code itself is on GitHub: [github.com/benroberts999/diracSCAS](https://github.com/benroberts999/diracSCAS)
- * Documentation is in doc/ directory (best viewed with a markdown reader or on GitHub).
+ * Other documentation is in doc/ directory.
 Contains a few documents:
- * 01-hartreeFock_input -- How to use the code (input options + descriptions)
+ * 01-hartreeFock_input.md -- How to use the code (input options + descriptions)
+   * (best viewed with a markdown reader or on GitHub)
- * 02-diracSCAS_method  -- What the code does (description of physics)
+ * 02-diracSCAS_method.pdf  -- Description of physics/methods used in the code
+   * Includes many references to the works where the methods implemented here were developed.
  * Also: contains "Makefile.example" and "hartreeFock.in.example": copy these to the main directory and remove the ".example"

- * Code documentation is available on github: [benroberts999.github.io/diracSCAS/](https://benroberts999.github.io/diracSCAS/)
- * The code itself is on GitHub: [github.com/benroberts999/diracSCAS](https://github.com/benroberts999/diracSCAS)

 --------------------------------------------------------------------------------